-Competency Competency Level Content No. of Periods 11.1.3 Examines the patterns of inheritance of Mendelian traits in man.
-11.1.4 Uses concepts and principles to explain genetic patterns that deviate from Mendel's laws.
-Human Mendelian Genetics Common human Mendelian characteristics Pedigree Charts Non Mendelian Genetics Incomplete dominance Codominance Poly allelism Gene interaction Polygenic Inheritance Gene linkage Human sex determination 10 11.1.5 Examines the molecular basis of genetics.
-Human sex linked characteristics Molecular basis of Genetics DNA Chromosomes and Genes Gene expression and synthesis of protein Gene- polypeptide relationship Genetic code (Codon) RNA, rRNA , mRNA ,tRNA Mechanism of protein synthesis Transcription Translation 8
+Competency Competency Level Content No. of Periods 11.1.4 Uses concepts and principles to explain genetic patterns that deviate from Mendel's laws.
+Non Mendelian Genetics Incomplete dominance Codominance Poly allelism Gene interaction Polygenic Inheritance Gene linkage Human sex determination Human sex linked characteristics 8 11.1.5 Examines the molecular basis of genetics.
+Molecular basis of Genetics DNA Chromosomes and Genes Gene expression and synthesis of protein Gene- polypeptide relationship Genetic code (Codon) RNA, rRNA , mRNA ,tRNA Mechanism of protein synthesis Transcription Translation 6

 Competency Competency Level Content No. of Periods 11.1.6 Explores comparatively the influence of genetic variations created by mutations on the survival of organisms.
-Mutations Causes of mutations Types of mutations Mutations and evolution Mutagens Human genetic disorders created by mutations Single gene mutations Mutations created by changes in the number of chromosomes 4 11.1.7 Investigates evolution of life by using changes in gene frequencies.
+Mutations Causes of mutations Types of mutations Mutations and evolution Mutagens Human genetic disorders created by mutations Single gene mutations Mutations created by changes in the number of chromosomes Genetic counseling 4 11.1.7 Investigates evolution of life by using changes in gene frequencies.
 Population genetics, evolution and selective breeding.
 Hardy Weinberg equilibrium 3 11.1.8 Uses the theory of natural selection to analyse the process of evolution of life.
 Natural selection and Evolution Theory of Lamarck, Theory of Evolution Darwin - Wallace theory - Theory of natural selection.
-4 11.1.9 Examines the principles of selective breeding in obtaining modified varieties of plants and animals.
-Plant and animal breeding Artificial selection In breeding and Out breeding Hybrids Interspecific breeding Polyploidy Mutagenesis Genetic modifications 5
+2 11.1.9 Examines the principles of selective breeding in obtaining modified varieties of plants and animals.
+Plant and animal breeding Artificial selection In breeding and Out breeding Hybrids Interspecific breeding Polyploidy Mutagenesis Genetic modifications 3

-Competency Competency Level Content No. of Periods 11.2.0 Gets updated on Gene technology.
+Competency Competency Level Content No. of Periods 11.2.0 Gets updated on gene technology.
 11.2.1 Gets updated on techniques and methods of gene technology.
-Techniques and methods related to Molecular Genetics Test tube experiments with DNA Extraction of DNA Enzymes reacting with DNA (nucleases, ligases , polymerases) Agarose Gel Electrophoresis DNA blotting DNA probes , hybridization DNA finger print technology Recombinant DNA technology Bacterial plasmids and viral genomes Recombinant DNA carriers Transformation of Bacteria Cloning of genes 9 11.2.2 Updates on the applications of gene technology.
+Techniques and methods related to Molecular Genetics Test tube experiments with DNA Enzymes reacting with DNA (nucleases, ligases , polymerases) Agarose Gel Electrophoresis DNA probes , hybridization DNA finger print technology Recombinant DNA technology Bacterial plasmids and viral genomes Recombinant DNA carriers Transformation of Bacteria Cloning of genes 6 11.2.2 Updates on the applications of gene technology.
 Genetically modified organisms and their uses Agriculture Medicine Industry Social problems of using genetically modified organisms.
-4
+3

-Competency Competency Level Content No. of Periods 12.1.0Engages in a biological analysis on relationships between organisms and their environment.
+Competency Competency Level Content No. of Periods 12.1.0 Engages in a biological analysis on relationships between organisms and their environment.
 12.1.1 Engages in an analysis of the biosphere through different organizational levels.
+12.1.2 Investigates the components and activities of ecosystems.
+12.1.3 Investigates the main biomes of the world.
 Importance of the knowledge in principles of environmental science Organizational levels of the environment and the basic characteristics .
-Individual organism Species Population Community Ecosystem Biosphere Earth 3 12.1.2 Investigates the components and activities of eco - systems.
-Structure and functions of ecosystems Components of ecosystems Concept of Niche Food chains and food webs Energy flow Ecological pyramids Study of a small ecosystem and finding out the organization levels of the environment 6 12.1.3 Investigates the main biomes of the world.
-Biomes Main biomes of the world Distribution Characteristics 4
+Individual organism Species Population Community Ecosystem Biosphere Earth Structure and functions of ecosystems Components of ecosystems Concept of Niche Food chains and food webs Energy flow Ecological pyramids 3 - Biomes Main biomes of the world Distribution Characteristics 4